Free Career Aptitude Tests for High School Students: Find Your Path

 CareerOneStop Interest Assessment

 Created by the U.S. Department of Labor, this comprehensive assessment helps identify your interests and matches them with potential careers.
-The test takes about 30 minutes and provides detailed results linking your interests to specific occupations.
+The test takes about 30 minutes.
+It provides detailed results linking your interests to specific occupations.

 YouScience Discovery

 This science-based assessment measures both aptitudes and interests, offering insights into natural talents that might influence career success.
-While some features require payment, the basic assessment is free and provides valuable insights.
+Some features require payment.
+But the basic assessment is free and provides valuable insights.

 Big Future Career Quiz